A complete resource for basing yourself in

 Where should I eat dinner in Oaxaca?

 Personally, I love street food!
-There are so many food-stands all over the city, and many are only open at certain hours of the day.
+There are so many food stalls all over the city, and many are only open at certain hours of the day.
 You may find some incredible taco stands only in the morning, and then tlayuda places that are only open at night, and vice versa!

-You’ll also find some interesting specialities, such as elotes (corn covered in mayo, cheese, chili powder and lime), steamed camote sweet potatoes and fried street burgers loaded with toppings, which are way better than they sound!
+You’ll also find some interesting specialties, such as elotes (corn covered in mayo, cheese, chilli powder and lime), steamed camote sweet potatoes, and fried street burgers loaded with toppings, which are way better than they sound!
 These all usually come out at night.

 - La Popular – A staple amongst locals and foreigners alike, it’s good local food, good location, and as the name implies, it’s popular – often packed, so expect a wait

 - Convivio (the co-working space) opened a restaurant in 2020 during the pandemic.
 The food is out of this world – or rather, a merging of worlds.
-If you were a nomad in Asia, and missing some of those staple dishes, you can find them at Convivio, but with some local flare (ie Barbacoa ramen, and carnitas gyoza dumplings).
+There are elements of fusion dishes, with the classic Oaxacan flair.
+There are also a number of pop-up events – from full-on vegan events to Asian-inspired dishes, and beyond.
 The cocktail list is usually short, seasonal, and fantastic too!

 - Zandunga – I would recommend this spot for a slightly fancier meal, especially if you want to focus on meats from Oaxaca – specifically from the Istmo region of Oaxaca (which is the easternmost region, and also unique).
 The Mexican wine selection at Zandunga is quite nice too!